stamat/poops/README.md

 - Generates a JSON search index, `sitemap.xml`, `llms.txt`, `robots.txt` and a navigation tree from your pages
 - RSS and Atom feeds from any collection, no feed template to hand-author
 - Responsive image processing — resize, WebP/AVIF, crops, EXIF — via the optional [poops-images](https://github.com/stamat/poops-images)
-- Shell hooks per pipeline stage, so a post-processor runs on every rebuild and not just on `poops -b`
+- Shell hooks before and after every pipeline stage, so a generator or a post-processor runs on every rebuild and not just on `poops -b`
 - Has a configurable local server (optional)
 - Rebuilds on file changes (optional)
 - Live reloads on file changes (optional)